synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 Back up your Code Dx system now so that you can restore its state should something go wrong with your data migration.

 >Note: Data migration for external workflow storage is unsupported because it will be reused with your Software Risk Manager deployment.
-Contact Synopsys if you would like guidance on how to avoid reuse for external workflow storage.
+Contact Black Duck if you would like guidance on how to avoid reuse for external workflow storage.

 ## Clone the srm-k8s GitHub Repository